 While custodial interference may technically apply, police action or criminal charges will not necessarily be automatic.
 You should speak with your attorney as quickly as possible in these situations for assistance in determining the best approach to regaining your child.

 As experienced family law lawyers, we understand that custody disputes can be stressful and confusing.
-For insight into your child custody situation, or for guidance in resolving your custody dispute call the family law attorneys at Elise Buie Family Law Group, PLLC for a free consolation.
+For insight into your child custody situation, or for guidance in resolving your custody dispute call the family law attorneys at Elise Buie Family Law Group, PLLC for a consolation.